Thottilpalam: Economy

 Thottilpalam is one of the major agricultural areas in Kozhikode district.
 The main cash crops are: Cloves(Grambu) Nutmeg, coconut, areca nut, ginger, turmeric, and pepper.
 So this area is called as Malayoram.
-As Thottilpalam is the foot hills of Malayoram,.
+As Thottilpalam is the foothills of Malayoram,.
 Many others are engaged in business and other jobs.
 Hotels, Restaurants, Petrol pumps, ATM's, Hospitals, Banks, Police Station and other major offices are located in town.

 And a vanitha co-operative society is there in economy sector at thottilpalam.